 11. Siesta Key, Florida

-Stay here: Captiva Beach Resort (open private beach access from $214)
+👉 Stay here: Captiva Beach Resort — a chill beachfront retreat with private beach access for ultimate relaxation.

 12. The Big Island, Hawaii